Generic Name: Tenofovir Alafenamide (ten OF oh vir al a FEN a mide)

 - If you have an allergy to tenofovir or any other part of tenofovir alafenamide.

-- If you have liver problems other than hepatitis B.
+- If you have any of these health problems: HIV, kidney problems, or liver problems other than hepatitis B.

 - If you are taking any of these drugs: Oxcarbazepine, phenobarbital, phenytoin, rifabutin, rifampin, rifapentine, or St. John's wort.